<Did you sleep well?>

 He knocked on the wall twice.
 It slid open just as he was about to let his fist fall against it a third time.
 Bernike sidestepped with little effort and caught Glaw's wrist, preventing him from tumbling back down the stairs.
 She let go as soon as he had regained his balance.

 <This way!> Thais called from behind Bernike, not commenting on either the near fall or his new attire.
 She began walking down the same halls that he and Lykos had gone through the day before and Glaw did his best to keep up with her, reluctantly turning his back to Bernike, who remained in place by the wall.

 The outside looked even stranger and more breathtaking in daylight.
-The mansion had a garden that was large and decorative enough to be called a park, but filled with enough fruit trees (full of apples and pears and things he had no name for) to be called an orchard.
-It didn't seem to be too private either, as there were a great deal of people milling about; some picking fruit, others simply eating or curled up in the grass, sunbathing like big cats.
+The mansion had a garden that was large and decorative enough to be called a park but filled with enough fruit trees (full of apples and pears and things he had no name for) to be called an orchard.
+It didn't seem to be too private either, as there was a lot of people milling about; some picking fruit, others simply eating or curled up in the grass, sunbathing like big cats.